Affiliate links on Android Authority may earn us a commission. Learn more.

 How to use Face or Photo Unblur with Pixel phones

-If there’s anything Google is good at, it’s packing its smartphone cameras with amazing capabilities and features.
+If there’s anything Google is good at, it’s packing its smartphone cameras with remarkable capabilities and exclusive Pixel features.
 One of them is Face Unblur, a feature introduced with the Pixel 6 series.
 The search giant improved the feature and added Photo Unblur with the Pixel 7 series.
+Now that we have the Pixel 8 series around, both features continue going strong and are still great tools.
 Not sure how to use these features?
 Today we’re here to help you through the process of cleaning up blurry images you may have shot with your Pixel phone.

 Using Face Unblur is straightforward when using a supported Pixel device.
-The feature is completely automatic when shooting a photo from a supported device (Pixel 6 series and newer).
+The feature is completely automatic when shooting a photo from a supported handset (Pixel 6 series and newer).

-Photo Unblur is exclusive to the Pixel 7 series at launch.
+Photo Unblur is exclusive to the Pixel 7 series and newer devices.
 It can be used manually through the Google Photos app.
 You'll also be glad to learn it works on older images, even if they weren't originally shot on a Pixel device.

 JUMP TO KEY SECTIONS